tomasguinzburg/demo-transactions/README.md

 to force the tests and coverage tasks.

 For API testing you can import the Postman collection `demo-transactions.postman_collection.json`.
-You can also test the application online in [heroku](https://warm-shelf-67032.herokuapp.com/) changing the urls in the postman collections, i.e https://warm-shelf-67032.herokuapp.com/transactions
+You can also test the application online in [heroku](https://warm-shelf-67032.herokuapp.com/transactions) changing the urls in the postman collections.

 It's important to know that only two accounts are created in the system, with IBANs `ES9820385778983000760237` and `ES9820385778983000760236`
 These accounts have balances of 100 and 10000000 respectively.